cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 ### Faster feedback loops

 When it comes to your end-to-end tests, being able to see your tests as they run is critical to allowing you to iterate faster with confidence.
-Though this is not possible out of the box with Protractor, Cypress tests automatically re-run within the browser whenever they are saved which allows you to iterate faster with confidence.
+Though this is not possible out of the box with Protractor, Cypress tests {% url "automatically re-run within the browser whenever test files are saved" writing-and-organizing-tests#Watching-tests %} which allows you to iterate faster with confidence.

 ### Time travel through tests

 Rather than trying to decipher errors inside of your terminal, with Cypress you can debug your tests just like you would debug your application normally.
-In addition, Cypress allows you to see snapshots of your Angular application as the test is executed so you can debug your applications more easily.
+In addition, Cypress allows you to {% url "see snapshots of your Angular application" test-runner#Hovering-on-Commands %} as the test is executed so you can debug your applications more easily.

 ### Easily automate screenshots

-Another powerful feature of end-to-end testing is the ability to capture screenshots and recording.
+Another powerful feature of end-to-end testing is the ability to {% url "capture screenshots and video recording" screenshots-and-videos %}.
 While possible in both tools, Protractor requires you to manually tap into Node.js and has limited configuration options.

 **Before: Protractor**